 Yes, of course this looks like simple grafitti, but this is The Tempest and is magical territory.

-Two individuals carried wood for Prospero, Caliban and Prince Ferdinand, and Shakespeare also included in the play the man in the moon who carried sticks.
+Two individuals carried wood for Prospero, Caliban and Prince Ferdinand, and Shakespeare also included in the play is the mention of the man in the moon who carried sticks.
 In fact, Ferdinand is forced to carry so much wood it's like torture and Miranda must apologize for her father.
-So it's interesting that we have a man carrying wood who innocently happens in on the scene and is shot to death by both Corby and Mac.
+So it's interesting that we have a man carrying wood who innocently happens in on the dinner, where two of his fellow soldiers have been killed, and is shot to death by both Corby and Mac.
 That they would do so is a perplexity as the gunshots might have been heard by the enemy, for which reason they flee.
 As the soldier was carrying wood, there was certainly time to overpower him rather than shoot him.
 But in the film he seemingly must be shot.

 With whom does this individual link?
 Caliban, who believes he is as a Prince of the island and its rightful heir?
 Prince Ferdinand?
 It is in the feast scene that the harpy Ariel announces to Alonso that he has been "bereft" of his son as payment for his past deeds.
 For much of the play, Alonso believes Ferdinand to be dead.
 And yet Ferdinand lives, he is not dead.
 Nothing is as it seems in The Tempest.
 Reversals pile upon reversals.

-It's worth noting that in the appended intro of Kubrick's first short film, The Day of the Fight, there is a scene in which Walter Cartier's name is looked up in a book.
+It's worth noting that in the appended intro of Kubrick's first short film, The Day of the Fight, there is a scene in which Walter Cartier's name is looked up in a director of boxers.
 Walter's original family name was McCarthy.
 Walter's grandfather changed the name to Carter then Cartier, and Walter originally fought under the name Wally "Twin" Carter.

 The script refers to John Donne's Devotions upon Emergent Occasions written in 1623 while he was ill.